Lotus Elan: Weight

-As with all Lotus cars, attention to minimizing weight was a major factor during the Elan's design and manufacture.
+As with all Lotus cars, attention to minimising weight was a major factor during the Elan's design and manufacture.
 Its diminutive size (while offering room for drivers over 6 ft tall and practical luggage carrying capacity) provided the foundation for its low weight.

 The Workshop Manual lists the following weights:

 Lotus marketing material from the S1 period quoted the weight as "11 1/2 cwt" (1288 lb) and from the S3 period quoted as "from 1,232 lb" (558 kg).

 Meanwhile, reported weights in magazine road tests varied from 1260 lb (Elan 1600, Cars Illustrated, August 1964) to 1630 lb (S4 FHC SE, Road & Track, January 1969).

 The figures above show that the weight of the vehicle changed during its production lifetime, in general tending to increase.
 Additional features such as electric windows, more luxurious carpeting, and larger wheels and tyres all contributing to the gain.